-For example, a simple glass structure with folding doors may be all you have room for.
-But it will add an extra element to your home, whether you are extending your kitchen or creating a study or dining room.
-And, by putting a little thought into decoration and light, you can transform the space you do have to maximum effect.
+A simple glass structure with folding doors may be all you have room for.
+But the right conservatory idea will add an extra element to any room in the home, whether you are extending your kitchen or creating a home office or dining room.
+And, by putting a little thought into decoration and lighting ideas, you can transform the space you do have to maximum effect.

 Take a look at these small conservatory ideas to transform your new space into a place that’s a joy to live in..

-In a smaller conservatory, particularly one squeezed into a side return, it’s very important not to over furnish the space.
-Avoid large items like sofas and dressers and instead pick small items that can be easily moved around.
-A large rug can help zone a conservatory that’s open plan within a larger room.
+In a smaller conservatory, particularly one squeezed into a side return extension idea, it’s very important not to over furnish the space.
+Avoid large items like sofas and dressers and instead pick small items that can be easily moved around – as demonstrated by these armchairs.
+A large rug can help zone a conservatory that’s open-plan within a larger room.

 The mix of rustic materials and contemporary framework gives this small conservatory a distinctive modern country feel.
 Enhance the small space with a simple and coherent grey and white palette for a smart and sophisticated feel.
 Roman blinds and layered soft furnishings keep the look comfortable.

-In this neat little dining area, banquette seating not only makes sure there’s somewhere for everyone to chow down on the Sunday roast, but it also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.
+In this neat small dining room idea, banquette seating not only makes sure there’s somewhere for everyone to chow down on the Sunday roast, but it also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.